 - Rust inhibiting primer

 Wipe surface rust from enameled metal by spraying it with a 1-to-1 solution of vinegar and water, waiting five minutes for the rust to dissolve and wiping it off with a rag.
 You can also remove such stains by rubbing them with a paste of baking soda and water, and a non-abrasive cloth.

 Fill gaps and holes with auto body filler.
-Mix the filler with hardener according to the instructions, apply it with a plastic putty knife -- being sure to smooth it well before it sets -- then sand it flat with 150-grit sandpaper.
+Mix the filler with hardener according to the instructions, apply it with a plastic putty knife — being sure to smooth it well before it sets — and sand it flat with 150-grit sandpaper.